 Your knees take a lot of stress from regular movements like walking, squatting, and going up and down stairs.
 The muscles surrounding the knee are also used for motion in joints like the hip or ankle.
 Because of this, lower-extremity muscle balance is key.

 Knee problems can be caused by overuse, traumatic injury, and/or naturally occurring changes.
 Suffering from knee pain?
 Contact us to learn about treatment options.

 How Your Knee Works

-There are many other muscles that play a role in the knee?s function and assist with tracking of the kneecap, including the IT band and gluteal muscles.
-In order for the knee to function properly, the bones, joints, ligaments, and muscles must all work in unison.
+Many other muscles play a role in the knee’s function and assist with tracking of the kneecap, including the IT band and gluteal muscles.
+In order for the knee to function properly, the bones, joints, ligaments, and muscles must work in unison.

 Evaluating Knee Pain

-Evaluation for knee pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
-We also ask you about other medical conditions that may contribute to your knee pain.
-We do a physical exam to test the structures of your knee.
-We check your knee?s range of motion and strength and do special tests that can uncover specific problems.
-Sometimes we will also check hip strength and range of motion, as this can play a role in your knee pain.
+Knee-pain evaluation starts with you telling us when and how your knee pain started, how it currently feels, and which treatments you have tried.
+We also ask about other medical conditions that may contribute to your knee pain.
+We do a physical exam to test the structures of your knee, check your knee’s range of motion and strength, and do special tests that can uncover specific problems.
+Sometimes we check hip strength and range of motion, as these can play a role in knee pain.

-Based on the findings of your physical exam, we may use a cortisone injection as both a clinical test and treatment for your pain.
-The numbing medicine mixed in the injection helps us determine the source of your pain, whereas the cortisone medication of the injection can provide pain relief.
-Sometimes we order tests such as x-rays or MRIs to visualize your bones and soft tissues.
-X-rays can show us things like fractures, spurs, and changes from arthritis.
-MRIs can show us more detail of the bones, as well as soft tissue damage like tears of the ligaments or the meniscus.?
+Based on the findings of your physical, we may use a cortisone injection as a clinical test and pain treatment.
+The numbing medicine in the injection helps us determine the source of your pain, while the cortisone relieves pain.
+Sometimes we order X-rays or MRIs to visualize your bones and soft tissues.
+X-rays can show fractures, spurs, and changes from arthritis.
+MRIs can show more bone detail, as well as soft-tissue damage like tears of the ligaments or the meniscus.

 Causes of Knee Pain